Loading...

 partitioning_expression needs to return a non-constant, deterministic integer.
 It is evaluated for each insert and update, so overly complex expressions can lead to performance issues.
 A hashing function operating on a single column, and where the value changes consistently with the column value, allows for easy pruning on ranges of partitions, and is usually a better choice.
 For this reason, using multiple columns in a hashing expression is not usually recommended.

-To determine which partition to use, the following calculation is performed: MOD(partitioning_expression, number_of_partitions)
+To determine which partition to use, perform the following calculation:

 For example, if the expression is TO_DAYS(datetime_column) and the number of partitions is 5, inserting a datetime value of '2023-11-15' would determine the partition as follows:

-HASH partitioning making use of the modulus of the hashing function's value.
+HASH partitioning makes use of the modulus of the hashing function's value.
 The LINEAR HASH partitioning type is similar, using a powers-of-two algorithm.
-Data is more likely to be evenly distributed over the partitions than with the LINEAR HASH partitioning type, however, adding, dropping, merging and splitting partitions is much slower.
+Data is more likely to be evenly distributed over the partitions than with the LINEAR HASH partitioning type; however, adding, dropping, merging and splitting partitions is much slower.

 PARTITION BY HASH(TO_DAYS(c2))